 Ex-Im Bank export credit support has helped U.S. companies compete successfully for major foreign sales of U.S. civilian aircraft, launch services and commercial satellites in recent years.
 The biggest beneficiaries of these sales are small and mid-sized companies that supply major manufacturers with parts, systems and equipment.
 They benefit both from the initial sale to the original equipment manufacturer and even more so with aftermarket sales for maintenance, repair and overhaul.
 In the current federal budgetary environment, commercial export opportunities represent critical revenue diversification that many aerospace suppliers will need to survive.
 If they do not, the implications for America’s technological edge on the battlefield would be ominous.

 The Bank helps level the playing field for America’s aerospace manufacturers, who are competing with foreign companies backed by the low interest rates and deep coffers of other nations.
 These companies are a key part of our national and economic security.
 Fifty-nine other countries do not hesitate to aggressively use institutions similar to the Ex-Im Bank to compete in the global marketplace, and Ex-Im Bank support is the only way many U.S. aerospace manufacturers have a fair fight.

+Congress acted in 2015 to provide the bank with long-term reauthorization.
 The Ex-Im Bank is scheduled for reauthorization in 2014, but is already facing opposition and we must begin the fight now to ensure its passage next year.
-Working with member companies and a broad coalition of other associations, including the National Association of Manufacturers and the U.S. Chamber of Commerce, we are mounting an aggressive advocacy campaign in support of the Ex-Im Bank.
+Working with member companies and a broad coalition of other associations, including the National Association of Manufacturers and the U.S. Chamber of Commerce, we mounted an aggressive and successful advocacy campaign in support of the Ex-Im Bank.